marabsatt/slithery-trades/README.md

 ## Setup

-**IBKR Confifuration**:
+**IBKR Configuration**:
 - TWS or IB Gateway running locally (default port 7497)
 - A valid Interactive Brokers account (paper trading works)

+**Riskfolio-Lib**:
+- Please follow the installation instruction for [Riskfolio-lib](https://riskfolio-lib.readthedocs.io/en/latest/install.html)

 **Running the Notebook**:
-- Open 'main.ipynb' in Jupyter and run the cells sequentially.
+- Open `main.ipynb` in Jupyter and run the cells sequentially.
 Ensure your IB Gateway is connected before starting.

-## Disclaimer
+## *Disclaimer*
 - *This project is intended for educational and research purposes.*
-- *Real trading should be approached cautiously; backtesting and paper trading are recommended before deployment to a production environment.*
+- *Real trading should be approached cautiously; backtesting and paper trading are recommended before deploying to a production environment.*
 - *Some elements may require further enhancement for production use, such as exception handling, logging, and parameter tuning.*

 ### Prerequisites